-- (1) The particulars required for each other asset of a relevant person with a value of more than \$5000 are sufficient details of the asset to identify it. - (2) This section does not apply to the following- - (a) household and personal effects; - (b) a motor vehicle used mainly for personal use; - (c) superannuation entitlements.
+- The particulars required for each other asset of a relevant person with a value of more than \$5000 are sufficient details of the asset to identify it. - (2) This section does not apply to the following - household and personal effects; (a) - a motor vehicle used mainly for personal use; (b) - (c) superannuation entitlements.